patryk-madej/aws/README.md

 ## Technical details.

 I've written two Lambda functions in Python with custom IAM roles and settings (timeouts mostly, one environmental variable).
 First Lambda is deployed from Cloud9, as it was the easiest way to include several 3rd party libraries it required - that's the web scraper itself using libraries such as BeautifulSoup, lxml and requests.
 Triggered by CloudWatch every 6hrs, the function searches the website against a pattern.
-Once scraped, the data is then published to DynamoDB table, which in turn triggers the second Lambda through Streams (DB updates tracker).
+Once scraped, the data is then stored in DynamoDB table, which in turn triggers the second Lambda through Streams (DB updates tracker).
 The output is then sent to my email via SNS topic. <br /><br />